The Carlisle Intaglios

 One of the most astounding discoveries from Carlisle’s Roman Bathhouse are 70 intricately and beautifully carved intaglios.
 These intaglios are carved stones (often made from precious or semi-precious stones) that would have been fixed to a Roman ring, think like a signet ring.
 These intaglios, which depict all manner of things from gods and goddesses to mythical creatures and animals, were worn by men, women, and children visiting the bathhouse.

-Dr Reverend Martin Hennig, Research Fellow at Oxford University and leading expert on intaglios had this to say on the Carlisle Gems; “This is the most significant cache… I have studied at all for decades… and perhaps a few more to come”
+Dr Reverend Martin Henig, Research Fellow at Oxford University and leading expert on intaglios had this to say on the Carlisle Gems; “This is the most significant cache… I have studied at all for decades… and perhaps a few more to come”

 Carnelian Intaglio found in the drains of the bathhouse.